 Drilling through holes in FPCs is a critical step that requires advanced techniques, especially for double-sided metalized hole circuits.
 The high-density circuit graphics and a small aperture of metalized holes necessitate innovative drilling methods beyond traditional CNC drilling.
 New approaches include plasma boreholes, laser boreholes, small hole holes, and chemical boreholes, which are better suited for the coiling process than conventional CNC drilling.

-CNC Drilling: a Reliable Option
+CNC Drilling: A Reliable Option

 CNC drilling remains a popular choice for most double-sided FPC hole drilling processes.
-It shares similarities with CNC drilling for rigid printed boards but with differences in drilling conditions due to the thinness of FPCs.
+It shares similarities with CNC drilling for rigid printed boards but with differences in drilling conditions due to the thinness of Flexible Printed Circuits.
 Stack drilling, where 10 to 15 pieces can be stacked together for drilling, is common.
 Materials like paper-based phenolic laminate, glass fiber cloth epoxy laminate, or aluminum plates are used for cushioning and covering.

 Punching for Micro Apertures